 ‘New for BID 2’

-Christmas lighting scheme with light curtains on Royal Square, Chapel Street and stretching the full length of Fore Street, the main 25 ft tree in Royal Square and 150 lit trees on the buildings throughout town.
+Winter Lights initiative and Christmas lighting with light curtains on Royal Square, Chapel Street and stretching the full length of Fore Street, the main 25 ft tree in Royal Square and 150 lit trees on the buildings throughout town.
 ‘Continue’

 Town dressing – festoon lights, flags and bunting throughout the town.
 ‘Continue’